 There are several ways to keep your bones healthy and reduce your chances of developing osteoporosis:

-- Diet – Eating and drinking foods rich in calcium and vitamin D, such as milk, cheese, yoghurt, baked beans, dried fruit and green, leafy vegetables.
+- diet eating and drinking foods rich in calcium and vitamin D, such as milk, cheese, yoghurt, baked beans, dried fruit and green, leafy vegetables.
+Studies include taking probiotics with Lactobaccillus reuteri 6475

-- Exercise – Regular, weight-bearing exercise such as jogging, aerobics, tennis, dancing and brisk walking can help to improve bone strength.
+- exercise regular, weight-bearing exercise such as jogging, aerobics, tennis, dancing and brisk walking can help to improve bone strength.
+Strengthen your core muscles to prevent falls through pilates, yoga or tai chi

-- Lifestyle – Smoking and drinking alcohol both increase the risk of osteoporosis as they have a toxic effect on bones, so stop smoking and drink alcohol in moderation.
-See our article on Giving up smoking for advice.
+- Lifestyle smoking and drinking alcohol increase the risk of osteoporosis as they have a toxic effect on bones Stop smoking and drink alcohol in moderation.
+See the article on Giving up smoking for advice.

-National Osteoporosis Society have produced a wide range of information sheets and leaflets on various issues about osteoporosis, which you should find helpful.
+Royal Osteoporosis Society has produced a wide range of information sheets and leaflets on various issues about osteoporosis, which you should find helpful.
 They can also give you details of a support group in your local area.

 You may find it useful to read our Falls Prevention article on Information NOW.